Frequently Asked Questions

 • R1: 25 R2: 50 I1: 8 I2: 8

-• Appendix 2 on page 24 on the HIVE scRNAseq Processing User Protocol goes into detail about setting up for sequencing.
+• The appendix in the Processing User Protocol goes into detail about setting up for sequencing.

 • How can I check my sequencing quality?